TheRobBrennan/microsoft-parter-network/modules/Enable reliable messaging for Big Data applications using Azure Event Hubs/README.md

 In this unit, you used the Event Hubs metrics to test that your Event Hub is successfully processing the sending and receiving messages.

 # Summary

+Azure Event Hubs provides big data applications the capability to process large volume of data.
+It can also scale out during exceptionally high-demand periods as and when required.
+Azure Event Hubs decouples the sending and receiving messages to manage the data processing.
+This helps eliminate the risk of overwhelming consumer application and data loss because of any unplanned interruptions.

+In this module, you've seen how to deploy Azure Event Hubs as part of an event processing solution.

+You learned how to:

+- Use the Azure CLI commands to create an Event Hubs namespace and an event hub in that namespace.
+- Configure sender and receiver applications to send and receive messages through the event hub.
+- Use the Azure portal to view your event hub status and performance.

+## Check your knowledge